PopovEvgeniy/blackice/readme.txt

 Exit codes.

 0: The operation was successfully completed.
-1: The password length is invalid.
-2: Can't open the input file.
+1: Can't open the input file.
-3: Can't create the output file.
+2: Can't create the output file.
+3: Can't get the current position.
+4: Can't get the file size!
-4: Can't read data.
+5: Can't read data.
-5: Can't write data.
+6: Can't write data.
-6: Can't allocate memory.
+7: Can't allocate memory.
+8: The password length is invalid.
-7: The invalid format.
+9: The invalid format.
-8: Can't get the file size!
-9: The invalid mode.
+10: The invalid mode.
+11: The command-line arguments is invalid.

 License.